-An employee is entitled to overtime pay or benefits if he or she works more than eight hours on a workday or 40 hours in a working week or if he or she works on a statutory holiday.
+An employee is entitled to overtime pay or benefits when working more than eight hours on a workday or 40 hours in a working week, or when working on a statutory holiday.
 Overtime pay is calculated as follows:

 - overtime on a regular working day: at least one-and-a-half times the regular salary; - overtime on an off-work or rest day: at least twice the regular salary (if compensatory time off is not provided); and - overtime on a statutory holiday: at least three times the regular salary.